Sashité for Developers

 }

-Observable: Black king on e8 is in check state (capturable by white queen on f7).
-Moves are mechanically possible (e.g., king moves to d8, d7, or f8), but all such moves would leave the king in check state.
+Observable: The black king on e8 is in check (capturable by white queen on f7).
+Moves are mechanically possible (e.g., king moves to d8, d7, or f8), but all such moves would leave the same king in check.

 Rule-agnostic interpretation: